 Admission to Undergraduate Teacher Education Programs

-Provided you achieve or exceed the ATAR for selection, and have the degree as your first UAC preference, you can reasonably expect to be admitted to the course.
+All our degrees have been declared ‘combined degrees’ for the purposes of NESA regulations.
+Provided you achieve or exceed the ATAR for selection, your statement is assessed positively, and you have one of our teaching degrees as your first eligible UAC preference, you can reasonably expect to be admitted to the course you apply for.

-In their first year, students will study the content knowledge required for teaching the primary key learning areas of mathematics, English, science and creative arts, as well as choosing an elective subject.
-They will enroll in the specialised subject “Introduction to the Profession”.
-This subject will introduce students to the role of education in society, expose students to the life of a contemporary educator and they will take part in a school immersion program.
+If you have 3 Band 5 results (including one in English) and you are entering the Primary Education course, you will have the opportunity to enrol in a specialised subject “Introduction to the Profession”, in your first year.
+This subject will introduce you to the role of education in society, expose you to the life of a contemporary educator and you will take part in a school immersion program.